-This property connects an instance of E21 Person to an instance of E55 Type that instantiates a kind of skill which this person has an aptitude in.
-The linking of an E21 Person to an instance of type through this property documents the capacity of the person to have knowledge of or execute tasks indicating knowledge of the kind of skill indicated.
+This property connects an instance of E21 Person to an instance of E55 Type that instantiates a kind of skill which this person has an ability in.
+The linking of an E21 Person to an instance of E55 Type through this property documents the capacity of the person in having knowledge of or being able to execute tasks relative to the kind of knowledge indicated.
 The function of this property is to enable the representation of abilities held by individuals.

+E.g.:

-Has aptitude in.1 (has aptitude level)
+Has ability in.1 (has ability level)

 D: has aptitude in